joneskoo/httpmonitor/README.markdown

 }
 ```

-Timeout and Interval are specified in units of nanoseconds.
+Timeout and Interval are specified in seconds.

 The HTTP monitor supports the following status checks: